List of Transformers film series cast and characters: TRF

-The Transformers Reaction Force (or TRF for short) is an international military organization that seeks to eradicate all Transformers, both Autobots and Decepticons, hiding on Earth.
+The Transformers Reaction Force (or TRF for short) is an international paramilitary organization that seeks to eradicate all Transformers, both Autobots and Decepticons, hiding on Earth.
 TRF is created from the remnants of the rogue CIA unit Cemetery Wind, as well as from the remnants of military unit, NEST.
 They are willing to kill any allies and sympathizers among humans that the Cybertronians might have, such as Cade Yeager, Viviane Wembly, or Edmund Burton.
 Events cause TRF to create an alliance to the Autobots and Cade to save the Earth from Quintessa.
 After she is defeated, the former TRF members watch as the Autobots head to Cybertron to rebuild it and the TRF was dissolved.